astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

   # For development or proof-of-concept, you can use an in-cluster database
   postgresqlEnabled: false

-  # SSL support for using SSL connections to
+  # Enables using SSL connections to
   # encrypt client/server communication
-  # between database and the Astronomer platform.
+  # between databases and the Astronomer platform.
   # If your database enforces SSL for connections,
   # change this value to true
   ssl: